GenericMappingTools/gmt/README.md

 ## Acknowledgment

 GMT relies on several other Open Source software libraries and programs for its operation.
-We gratefullly acknowledge the importance to GMT of these products.
+We gratefully acknowledge the importance to GMT of these products.
 GMT may be linked with these libraries (some are optional):
 [Geospatial Data Abstraction Library (GDAL)](https://gdal.org), [Network Common Data Form (netCDF)](https://www.unidata.ucar.edu/software/netcdf/),